 The portraits of the footballers were strongly reminiscent of the 2nd – 3rd century Coptic-style art of the Fayoum portraits, portraits of deceased persons painted on cartonnage and placed on their coffins.

-Copts used social media to express their anger and ire.
+Copts used social media to express their ire.
 Many described Sabrouty’s portraits, especially that of Cúper, as disdainful of Christianity.
-It did not help that, as a Muslim, Sabrouty is not allowed to portray any Islamic holy figures, so it was strange he should borrow Coptic-style saint-painting and lingo to depict his players.
+It did not help that, as a Muslim, Sabrouty is not allowed to portray any Islamic holy figure, so he was seen to have overstepped a cultural line by borrowing Coptic-style saint-painting and lingo to depict his players.
+That much was expressed by a number of bloggers who said that he lacked the courage to cross Islamic red lines, so had no qualms with disrespecting Christian symbols.

 One blogger wrote: “Sabrouty did not only depict Cúper as Jesus Christ, but he also made fun of the Holy Virgin by writing the words “Bi Barakatek ya Adra”, literally “With Your blessings, Holy Virgin”.